Easy and fun sewing projects

 How to make reusable hand warmers

-Reheat your DIY hand warmers in the microwave to use over and over again.
+You can reheat these DIY hand warmers in the microwave and enjoy them over and over again!

 How to make reusable hand warmers